vishvAsa/vedAH_yajuH/Rk/shAkalam/aitareya-brAhmaNam/haug/00/CONTENTS.md

 among the priests

 ...
 301-302 CHAPTER 2.
 The penances for mishaps to the performer of the Agnihotram ...
 302 --314 CHAPTER 3.
 The story of Sunahsopa CHAPTER 4.
-The preliminary rites of the Rajasûya sacrifice
+The preliminary rites of the Rajasūya sacrifice

 ...
 323-330 CHAPTER 5.
 On the sacrificial drink which the King has to taste, instead of